 Spring River High School

-Spring River High School provides a flexible, Waldorf-inspired high school pathway designed specifically for homeschooling students seeking depth, structure, and community.
+Spring River High School provides a flexible, Waldorf-inspired high school pathway designed specifically for homeschooling families seeking academic depth, meaningful relationships and a vibrant learning community.

 "Spring River has been my savior and is exactly what I needed after trying lots of different schools and programs."